1. Home

 How much will it cost to release my vehicle?

-How much you pay to get your car back depends on the weight and condition of the vehicle.
-These fees are set by the government – not the police.
+The amount you pay to get your car back depends on its weight and condition.
+The government sets these fees, not the police.

 In most cases where the vehicle isn’t badly damaged or off the road, the charges are: